How To Choose A Surfskate (Sizing, Deck & Wheels)

 Rounded-edged wheels are easier to slide since there’s less traction.
 This is ideal if you want to practice surf-style maneuvers that mimic blowing out the tail.

-Sharp-edged wheels will grip through tight and aggressive carves.
-This is ideal if you want to focus on deep carves without the chance of sliding out.
+Square-edged wheels will grip through tight and aggressive carves.
+This is ideal if you want to focus on deep carves without sliding out.

 Wheel Hardness

-Wheel hardness (durometer) is also a major factor to consider.
+Wheel hardness (durometer) is also a significant factor to consider.
 A harder wheel will slide out easier.
 And a softer wheel – more grip.
-As an effort to standardize, the skate industry uses durometer.

-Surfskate wheels range from 75a-85a.
-Again, this is subjective because you might want something harder, but most surfskates don’t want a wheel that’ll slip too much.
+Surfskate wheels usually range from 75a-85a.
+Again, this is subjective because you might want something harder, but most surfskaters don’t want a wheel that’ll slip too much.

 The problem is that urethane formula varies with different brands.
-So a 77a durometer from Orangatang won’t be the same as a 77a from Sector9.
+So a 77a durometer from Orangatang won’t be the same as a 77a from Seismic.

-Durometer is still good to use as a gauge, just not an exact science.
+Durometer is still suitable to use as a gauge, just not an exact science.

 There is no tried-and-true formula for which wheel hardness will work best for you.
-Surfskate manufacturers select the wheel hardness that they feel works best with their boards, but you may find that you like something different.
+Surfskate manufacturers select the wheel hardness that works best with their boards, but you may like something different.

-Trying out different wheels is the only way to figure out what suits you best.
+Trying different surfskate wheels is the only way to determine what suits you best.

 Bottom Line